1. What is the University of Canberra Research Repository?

 3. Who can deposit research in University of Canberra's Research Repository?

-At least one author of the research must be affiliated with the University of Canberra as staff, student or affiliate at time of publication.
+- For the Research Collection at least one author of the work must be affiliated with the University of Canberra as staff or affiliate at time of publication.

 4. What can be included in University of Canberra Research Repository?